cmsc334-s24/cmsc334-s24.github.io/labs/lab8-sql-injection.md

 ### About the Web Application

 The web application is a simple employee management application.
 Employees can view and update their personal information in the database through this web application.
 There are two roles in this web application:
-- `Administrator` is a privilege role and can manage each individual employees' profile information
+- `Administrator` is a privileged role and can manage each individual employees' profile information
-- `Employee` is a normal role and can view or update his/her own profile information.
+- `Employee` is a normal role that can view or update their own profile information.
 All employee information is described in table below.

 | Name  | EID        | Password   | Salary  | birth | SSN | NickName | Email | Address | PhoneNumber |